+At the discretion of the Design Authority, tamping may be required.
+There are two methods by which Monoglass/Sonoglass can be tamped.

+The products can be physically tamped with a board or can be spray tamped using a higher pressure application of the adhesive.
+While both methods can produce good results, the specified method is what must be adhered to.

-Often tamping is required to produce a flatter finish.
-To do this, allow some curing of Monoglass® and then lightly press the surface of the insulation with your tamping tool.
+- A. Board tamping: Allow some curing of Monoglass® and then lightly press the surface of the insulation with your tamping tool.
 It will spring back partially.
-At most, you will lose 1⁄4" of application depth.

-Tamping can be done with a supported styrene board or stiff plywood for flat surfaces.
+At most, you will lose 1⁄4" of application depth. - Board tamping can be done with a supported styrene board or stiff plywood for flat surfaces.
 In the case of a metal corrugated deck, we recommend tamping using the same type of decking to mirror the pattern of the deck to which the material has been applied.

-Once tamped, immediately overspray the application with adhesive mixture to obtain a crisp surface.
+Once tamped, immediately overspray the application with adhesive mixture to obtain a crisp surface. - B. Spray tamping: Spray tamping may also be acceptable.
+In this case, spray as normal and then over spray with adhesive only at a minimum of 220 psi.
+Ensure any loose material is either blown off or blown flat and well adhered to the application.